 The company has also joined the movement #estonotienequeparar together with over 3,000 large, medium and small companies from different sectors that have continued working so that the wheels of the economy of our country do not stop.
 The aim is to highlight the effort that all of the companies, employees and employers that are continuously putting people’s health and safety first and transforming and reinventing themselves in order to become more productive and innovative than ever.

-At a company level, Bodegas Masaveu has maintained its commitment to employment and to people by fully preserving its employment structure in identical conditions to those existing before this crisis.
-Through its parent Company Corporación Masaveu, the wineries are also participating in a project involving other companies and institutions, in which they plan to recycle 100,000 masks a day so that they can be reused by healthcare workers.
+At a company level, Masaveu Family Wineries has maintained its commitment to employment and to people by fully preserving its employment structure in identical conditions to those existing before this crisis.
+Through its parent Company Corporation Masaveu, the wineries are also participating in a project involving other companies and institutions, in which they plan to recycle 100,000 masks a day so that they can be reused by healthcare workers.

-The Masaveu family first invested in the wine sector in 1974, when they purchased Bodegas Murua, however the family’s first vineyards date back to the middle of the 19th century, precisely in Castellar del Vallés, where the family originally comes from, and where Federico Masaveu Rivell began a journey to be continued one century later by his descendants.
+The Masaveu family first invested in the wine sector in 1974, when they purchased Murua Winery, however the family’s first vineyards date back to the middle of the 19th century, precisely in Castellar del Vallés, where the family originally comes from, and where Federico Masaveu Rivell began a journey to be continued one century later by his descendants.

-Masaveu Bodegas has since grown to become a leader in the sector due to the quality of their winemaking in different DO´s, their sustainable philosophy and their utmost respect for the land in their estate-owned vineyards, thanks to which they transmit the unique personality of each terroir in each and every bottle.
-This being the common denominator in all the projects led by Bodegas Masaveu in different DO´s: Murua (DOCa Rioja), Fillaboa (DO Rias Baixas), Pagos de Araiz (DO Navarra), Leda (Vino de la Tierra de Castilla y León) y Valverán (Asturias).
+Masaveu Family Wineries has since grown to become a leader in the sector due to the quality of their winemaking in different DO´s, their sustainable philosophy and their utmost respect for the land in their estate-owned vineyards, thanks to which they transmit the unique personality of each terroir in each and every bottle.
+This being the common denominator in all the projects led by Masaveu Family Wineries in different DO´s: Murua (DOCa Rioja), Fillaboa (DO Rias Baixas), Pagos de Araiz (DO Navarra), Leda (Vino de la Tierra de Castilla y León) y Valverán (Asturias).